Daily living

 The Blue Badge scheme application details are here; eligibility is partly determined by the level of PIP awarded. £10 is required to apply, which is refunded if the application is successful.

 A Disabled person’s bus pass gives free off-peak bus travel on local services anywhere in England.
-It will be either with or without a companion, depending on the young person’s level of need.
+It will be either with or without a companion, depending on the person’s level of need.

 A Disabled person’s rail card entitles the traveller to around a third reduction in the ticket price for them and for a companion traveller.
 Entitlement is based on receiving the daily living or mobility element of PIP.

-The Motability Scheme is available to those with the higher rate (or ‘enhanced’) of mobility allowance in PIP or DLA.
+The Motability Scheme is available to those with the higher (or ‘enhanced’) rate of mobility allowance in PIP or DLA.
 There are also Mobility Foundation individual grants for other travel related help, mostly for those who do not qualify for the Motability scheme.

 There is a vehicle tax discount or exemption for those receiving any rate of the mobility element of PIP.
 For young people who want to learn to drive, useful information can be found here at Driving Mobility.